Berrechid

 Berrechid (برشيد) is a city and municipality in Berrechid Province of the Casablanca-Settat region of Morocco.

 The city is located about 39 km from Ben Ahmed, 34 km from Settat, 32 km south of Casablanca, 196 km from Marrakesh, and 90 km from El Jadida.

-It recorded a population of 136,634 inhabitants in the 2014 Moroccan census.
-At the time of the 2004 census, the commune had a total population of 89,830 people living in 18,808 households.
+It recorded a population of 168,687 inhabitants in the 2024 Moroccan census.

 "Berrechid" is also a metonym for Berrechid Hospital, which first opened as a European-style asylum in 1919 under French colonial rule and was the first place for psychiatric treatment in Morocco.